teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/TwoDevelopersWithMergeConflict.md

 # Two Developers with Merge Conflicts

-The following example shows two developers collaborating on a GitHub repository.Try this with our own GitHub repository.
+The following example shows two developers collaborating on a GitHub repository.

+Try this with our own GitHub repository.

 * **(A)** Uses a browser to access the repository https://github.com/teiniker/teiniker-lectures-computerscience